'Santa Claus isn't coming,' recession-hit Venezuelans tell kids

-CARACAS As a harrowing economic crisis makes food scarce for millions of Venezuelans, many families cannot buy their children Christmas presents, decorate their home, or even host a holiday dinner.
+CARACAS (Reuters) - As a harrowing economic crisis makes food scarce for millions of Venezuelans, many families cannot buy their children Christmas presents, decorate their home, or even host a holiday dinner.

 The oil-rich country is suffering the third year of a recession that has sparked product shortages and galloping inflation.
 With a recent currency depreciation pumping up prices even higher, some parents are simply canceling Christmas.